A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Experiments

 \subsection{Ablation Experiments}

-\textbf{\textit{Effects of Weight $\bb{\alpha}$ and Adversarial Learning}}: To answer $\mathbf{Q_2}$, the ablation experiments for two parts are designed (see Table \ref{tab_4}).
+\textbf{Effects of Weight $\bb{\alpha}$ and Adversarial Learning}: To answer $\mathbf{Q_2}$, the ablation experiments for two parts are designed (see Table \ref{tab_4}).
 The weight $\bb{\alpha}$ reflects the discrepancy between different source domains and target domain.
-The adversarial learning is used to improve the classifier's performance.
-From this table, the performance in ENABL3S and DSADS is improved by $1.07\%$ and $1.02\%$ respectively when considering the difference between source domains.
-The performance is improved by $1.72\%$ and $7.25\%$ respectively when introducing the adversarial learning between the feature generator and classifier.
-Therefore, the usage of domain weight and adversarial learning can both improve the performance of the classifier, and the effect of adversarial learning is more significant.
+The adversarial learning is used to improve the classifier's performance. \tx{From this table, the average performance in ENABL3S and DSADS is improved by $1.07\%$ and $1.02\%$ respectively compared with method No-W. The average performance is improved by $1.72\%$ and $7.25\%$ respectively compared with method No-A, and the maximum performance improvement reaches $5.91\%$ on one of the target subject.
+Therefore, the usage of domain weight and adversarial learning can both improve the performance of the classifier, and the effect of adversarial learning is more significant.}

-\textbf{\textit{Effect of Margin Coefficient $\gamma$}}: The margin coefficient $\gamma$ determines the margin disparity discrepancy between source and target distributions and influences the classification accuracy on the target subject, that is generalization error.
-Theorem \ref{the_4} gives the equivalent form of MDD.
+\textbf{Effect of Margin Coefficient $\gamma$}: The margin coefficient $\gamma$ determines the margin disparity discrepancy between source and target distributions and influences the classification accuracy on the target subject, that is generalization error. \tc{Theorem \ref{the_4} gives the equivalent form of MDD.
 It reflects the minimum of MDD is $\gamma \log\gamma-(1+\gamma)\log(1+\gamma)$ when the source distribution equals the target distribution.
-The margin coefficient $\gamma$ only influences the value of MDD and doesn't affect the gap between source and target distributions.
+The margin coefficient $\gamma$ only influences the value of MDD and doesn't affect the gap between source and target distributions.}